 Rights Regarding Your Protected Health Information

-You may request an accounting of disclosures for a period of up to six years, excluding disclosures made to you, made for treatment purposes or made as a result of your authorization.
+- You may request an accounting of disclosures for a period of up to six years, excluding disclosures made to you, made for treatment purposes, or made as a result of your authorization.
 We may charge you a reasonable fee if you request more than one accounting in any 12 month period.
-Please contact our Privacy Officer if you have questions about accounting of disclosures.
+Please contact our Privacy Officer if you have questions about the accounting of disclosures.

 Please contact our Privacy Officer if you would like to request restrictions on the disclosure of your PHI.

-If you believe we have violated your privacy rights, you may file a complaint in writing to us by notifying our Privacy Officer, John Hunter by phone 949-500-7286 or by e-mail at firstname.lastname@example.org.
+If you believe we have violated your privacy rights, you may file a complaint in writing to us by notifying our Privacy Officer, John Hunter, by phone at 866-774-1004 or by e-mail at firstname.lastname@example.org.
 We will not retaliate against you filing a complaint.
 You must also file a complaint with the U.S. Secretary of Health and Human Services:

 200 Independence Avenue, S.W.